 “The cost of retention is $180 per customer.
-But most auto dealers are focused on customer acquisition, which is crazy when you consider that the average cost of customer acquisition is $1,000 or more.” – Arthur Middleton Hughes, founder of the Database Marketing Institute.
+However, most auto dealers focus on customer acquisition.
+This is crazy because the average cost of customer acquisition is $1,000 or more.”

 The degree of retention of existing clients largely depends on the performance of customer service, and conversely, effective customer service primarily concerns the satisfaction of existing clients.

 However, customers have increasingly high expectations and expect extremely personalized service.
-As an example, customers or members expect to receive offers or communications that are addressed directly to them.
+For example, customers/members expect to receive offers or communications that are addressed directly to them.

 General newsletters or calls from representatives are often ignored and can even cause annoyance.
-Marketing and sales departments are therefore making use of customer management software in order to gain more knowledge about clients, and thus increase sales or collaboration possibilities.
+Marketing and sales departments are therefore making use of customer management software in order to gain more knowledge about clients.
+Thus increase sales or collaboration possibilities.

-Therefore, ideally, marketing and sales should work together closely to source information from a free customer management system.
-The point at which the contact is passed on to the sales department varies from company to company, depending on the process for qualifying leads and the length of the sales cycle.
+Ideally, marketing and sales should work together closely to source information from a free customer management system.
+The point at which you pass the contact on to the sales department varies from company to company; depending on the process for qualifying leads and the length of the sales cycle.

 This step usually occurs at the moment when a customer is close to making a purchase decision.
 At this stage, it is also important to pass down all relevant information in an interdepartmental manner.
 By allowing the marketing and sales departments to share the same free customer management system, companies are able to optimize collaborations between the two teams.

 To get closer to both existing and potential customers, companies are also continuing to devise new strategies.
-This makes existing customer data a gold mine since the success of previous campaigns can be linked directly to the purchasing behavior of current clients.
-Even free live support software can help a company’s marketing and sales departments, by collecting and analyzing the following information:
+This makes existing customer data a gold mine since we can directly link the success of previous campaigns to the purchasing behavior of current clients.
+Even free live support software can help a company’s marketing and sales departments by collecting and analyzing the following information;

 Marketing and sales strategies are often based on market research.
-For example, studies can uncover the ideal language and tone of voice for advertising billboards in Spain, however, the results are very likely to be different than if the study was conducted in the United States.
+For example, studies can uncover the ideal language and tone of voice for advertising billboards in Spain.
+However, if you would conduct a study in the United States, the results are very likely to be different.

-Remember, free customer management software can offer a number of benefits to a company, but it is still only a tool.
-The success of software lies in how it is used, so don’t forget to analyze a list of common mistakes that companies make while using free customer service software.
+Remember, free crms can offer a number of benefits to a company, but it is still only a tool.
+The success of software lies in how it is used.
+So, don’t forget to analyze a list of common mistakes that companies make while using free customer service software.

-Those who manage customer information must have a great knowledge of privacy laws, which are gradually becoming more strict.
+Those who manage customer information should have a great knowledge of privacy laws, which are gradually becoming more strict.
 Laws such as the General Data Protection Regulation (GDPR) have a strong influence on the use of customer management systems.
-To limit security risks, companies should ask themselves the following questions:
+To limit security risks, companies should ask themselves the following questions;

 The collection and analysis of customer information can bring many benefits to the company but, if something goes wrong (such as a data leak) it can prove to be very expensive.
 Therefore, you need to be sure that the stored data is absolutely necessary to have to work with customers effectively.

 The more people who have access to the client’s information, the greater the risk of breaching GDPR.
-Therefore, ask potential free customer management system providers about possible authorization levels within their systems.
+Therefore, ask potential free crms providers about possible authorization levels within their systems.